androiddevnotes/awesome-android-kotlin-apps/README.md

 - https://github.com/abhinav0612/PasswordVault

-    - **:lock: Password Vault** is an all in one offline password storing application where you can also store debit/credit cards and bank details with one :key: Master PIN .
+    - **:lock: Password Vault** is an all in one offline password storing application where you can also store debit/credit cards and bank details with one :key: Master PIN.

     - Tech Stack = Dagger Hilt, Room, Navigation